Why Study Business at Fredonia?

 Small class sizes provide for a better learning environment.
 The class sizes of our business and accounting courses range from 15 to 35 students depending on the nature of the course.

-Twelve full-time professors are highly qualified in their discipline in terms of academic degrees, business experience, scholarship, and teaching expertise.
-Ten have doctorate degrees and two are Certified Public Accountants with Master's degrees, they are all actively engaged in presenting and publishing their scholarly work.
-Many have prior or current business experience, and they all receive high marks from students on the teaching evaluation surveys.
+Twelve full-time professors are highly qualified in their discipline in terms of academic degree, licensure, business experience, scholarship, and teaching expertise.
+They all actively engage in presenting and publishing their scholarly work, continuously attend professional development events, and always receive high marks from students on the teaching evaluation surveys.

 4+1 B.S. /M.B.A.
 Programs